thingsboard/thingsboard.github.io/_includes/docs/edge/faq.md

                     <div class="edge-faq-question-title" onclick="toggleEdgeFaq(this)">I can deploy Server on-site.
 Why should I deploy Edge instead?</div>
                     <div class="edge-faq-answer">
                         <p>If you only have <b>one site</b>, deploying ThingsBoard Server on-premises may be enough.</p>
-                        <p>Use ThingsBoard Edge when you <b>have multiple or remote locations</b> that need local processing, dashboards, and automation, but you don’t want a full Server at each site.</p>
+                        <p>Use ThingsBoard Edge when you <b>have multiple or remote locations</b> that need local processing, dashboards, and automation, but you don't want a full Server at each site.</p>
                         <p><b>Server</b> stays your <b>central hub</b>, while <b>Edge</b> runs on lightweight hardware at each site and <b>keeps working offline</b>, then syncs data and configuration back to Server.</p>
                     </div>
                 </div>